 If you’re having problems with Windows 10’s performance, the first thing you should look at is your list of restore points.
 If one of these coincides with when Windows started to misbehave, then you can use the System Restore tool to reinstate the settings and software that were in place at that time.

-The system protection software will create the restore point, which you can revert to at a later date using the System Restore button and working through the wizard to restore your previous state.
-You may need to spend a few moments checking through what will be affected so that you can reinstall software and – hopefully – avoid any apps that caused the problem that prompted you to use System Restore.
+The system protection software will create the restore point, which you can revert to later using the System Restore button.
+Working through the wizard will restore your previous state.
+You may need to spend a few moments checking through what will be affected so that you can reinstall software and — hopefully — avoid any apps that caused the problem that prompted you to use System Restore.

 But what if you need to roll back to a saved restore point, but cannot boot into Windows 10?
-The answer comes through Advanced Startup, which should be accessible by using a recovery drive or Windows 10 installation media (choose Repair your computer when Windows Setup launches).
+The answer comes through Advanced Startup (accessible on a working system through Settings > Recovery).
+If your PC isn’t booting, you’ll need to access Advanced Startup via your PC manufacturer’s instruction.
+For instance, on HP computers, this would be by pressing F11 to prompt the System Recovery mode.
+Choose Repair your computer when Windows Setup launches.

 In Advanced Startup, select Troubleshoot > Advanced Options > System Restore, and then work through the wizard to find and apply the restore point.

-This makes System Restore the fastest solution; at the same time, however, it is also the least reliable, often unable to cope with the introduction of malware to Windows.
+This makes System Restore the fastest solution; at the same time, however, it is also the least reliable.
+Unfortunately, System Restore is unable to cope with a Windows installation that has been compromised by malware.

 Was reverting to a restore point not enough to resolve problems with your computer?
-You need to refresh your settings, which will revert your system to a state similar to what it was when you purchased it or first installed Windows 10.
+You may need to refresh your settings.
+This will revert your system to a state similar to how it was when Windows 10 was brand new.

 You’ll need to wait for the process to complete, the length of which will depend on how many apps you’ve installed.